 Start out with the NeoStrata Clarify Oily Skin Solution, a glycolic acid toner, on night #1.
 On night #2, pick a retinol product designed for acne-prone skin, like the Biretix Tri-Active Anti-Blemish Gel.
 On nights #3-4, work on skin recovery with the SVR [Pepti] Biotic Regenerating Smoothing Matt Gel, a mattifying moisturizer that offers anti-aging benefits.

 Not only is it possible to practice skin cycling with sensitive skin, it’s actually recommended.
 To do so, start night #1 with a gentle exfoliating toner, like the Pestle & Mortar NMF Lactic Acid Toner.
-Then, on night #2, make sure to pick a retinol product suitable for sensitive skin, like the Neutrogena Cellular Boost De-Wrinkle Concentrate.
+Then, on night #2, make sure to pick a gentle retinol product, like the new Neutrogena serum, the Neutrogena Retinol Boost Serum.
 On nights #3-4, focus on recovery with a super-calming cream like the Avène Tolérance Control Soothing Skin Recovery Balm.
 If you find that your skin needs a little more rest, no problem at all: keep pampering your skin on night #5, and then start over.

 Are you a bit of a skincare pro?
 Are you in tune with your skin and comfortable around highly concentrated ingredients?
 Here’s the skin cycling routine we suggest for you: